Fashion color coordination has two components: what flatters you and what-goes-with-what.

-The first principle of chic color choices is selecting those that flatter your coloring, including complexion, hair, and eyes
+The first principle of chic color choices is finding colors that flatter your complexion, hair, and eyes.

 "My dear, that fuchsia is so out this season.
 Why aren't you wearing honeysuckle?"